-At the meetings of the Board of Directors, the Chief Executive Officer (CEO), the Chief Financial Officer (CFO) and the other Executive Board members regularly update the Board on important issues, either in writing or verbally.
+At the meetings of the Board of Directors, the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), the Chief Risk Officer (CRO) and the other Executive Board members regularly update the Board on important issues, either in writing or verbally.
 At such meetings, the Board members may request from Board or Executive Board members any information about any matters concerning the Company or the Julius Baer Group that they require to fulfil their duties.

-The Executive Board or its individual members submit the following major reports to the Board of Directors and its committees:
+The Executive Board or its individual members submit the following major reports to the Board of Directors and its committees (all such reports are made available to the complete Board of Directors but are discussed in the responsible Board Committees.
+In addition, the complete Board of Directors is provided with the minutes of all Board Committee meetings):

-- Written report by the CEO (quarterly to complete Board of Directors) - Written or oral reporting by the CEO (usually monthly to Governance & Risk Committee) - Written report by the General Counsel (quarterly to complete Board of Directors) - Written or oral reporting by the members of the Executive Board (usually quarterly to complete Board of Directors and as needed monthly to Governance & Risk Committee) - Financial reporting by the CFO (Monthly Financial Report to complete Board of Directors and Governance & Risk Committee; enlarged written and oral reporting on a quarterly basis to complete Board of Directors; written and oral reporting monthly to Governance & Risk Committee) - Financial statements by the CFO (Interim Management Statements to Audit Committee, half-year and full-year results to Audit Committee and complete Board of Directors) - Forecast by the CFO (quarterly to complete Board of Directors)
+- Written report by the CEO (quarterly to complete Board of Directors) - Written or oral reporting by the CEO (usually monthly to Governance & Risk Committee) - Written report by the General Counsel (quarterly to complete Board of Directors) - Written or oral reporting by the CRO (monthly to Governance & Risk Committee, quarterly to complete Board of Directors) - Written or oral reporting by the members of the Executive Board (as needed monthly to Governance & Risk Committee and/or quarterly to complete Board of Directors) - Financial reporting by the CFO (Monthly Financial Report to complete Board of Directors and Governance & Risk Committee; enlarged written and oral reporting on a quarterly basis to complete Board of Directors)

-- Pension Fund update by the CFO (annually to complete Board of Directors) - Treasury/Asset & Liability Management update by the CFO or the Head Treasury (annually to complete Board of Directors and usually oral information monthly to Governance & Risk Committee) - Budget, Capital Management and Scenario Planning by the CEO/CFO (annually to complete Board of Directors) - List of loans granted to members of the Board of Directors and of the Executive Board and/or affiliated entities and related parties ('Organkredite') by the Chief Risk Officer (quarterly to Governance & Risk Committee) - Regulatory reporting of large concentrations of risk ('Klumpenrisiken') by the Chief Risk Officer (quarterly to Governance & Risk Committee) - Group Risk reporting by the Chief Risk Officer (quarterly to Governance & Risk Committee as well as to Audit Committee, annually to complete Board of Directors) - Risk Management Framework, Risk Control Framework and Group Risk Landscape by the Chief Risk Officer (annually to complete Board of Directors)
+- Financial statements by the CFO (Interim Management Statements to Audit Committee, half-year and full-year results to Audit Committee and complete Board of Directors) - Forecast by the CFO (quarterly to complete Board of Directors) - Pension Fund update by the CFO (annually to complete Board of Directors) - Treasury/Asset & Liability Management update by the CFO or the Head Treasury (annually to complete Board of Directors) - Budget, Capital Management and Scenario Planning by the CEO/CFO (annually to complete Board of Directors) - List of loans granted to members of the Board of Directors and of the Executive Board and/or affiliated entities and related parties ('Organkredite') (quarterly to Governance & Risk Committee) - Regulatory reporting of large concentrations of risk ('Klumpenrisiken') (quarterly to Governance & Risk Committee) - Group Risk reporting by the CRO (quarterly to Governance & Risk Committee, annually to complete Board of Directors) - Risk Management Framework, Risk Control Framework and Group Risk Landscape by the CRO (annually to complete Board of Directors)